-Skills: comparison, persistence, fine motor control, cause and effect, hand-eye coordination, seriation, problem-solving, matching, short-term memory, and ordering.
+Skills: comparison, persistence, fine motor control, cause and effect, hand-eye coordination, seriation, problem-solving.

 Language and Literacy

-**Materials: A variety of books including color, winter, and bear themes will be displayed in different curriculum areas as well as the reading nook.
-Books and book shelf in the 'cave', name cards with corresponding letters to stick, felt letters and felt boards.
+**Materials: A variety of books about planting and taking care of plants, vehicles, and community helper themes will be displayed in different curriculum areas as well as the reading nook.
+Human body and doctor books in the "cave".

-Rationale: To promote investigation and utilization of information in books and applying it in play, to continuing to facilitate the development of the basic components of language and pre-literacy skills.
-To incorporate our curriculum themes of winter and color into the literacy area to help the children gain knowledge and understanding by using resources.
-To provide a comfortable space to explore and read books with teachers, to promote letter and whole word (name) awareness.
+while continuing to facilitate the development of the basic components of language and pre-literacy skills.
+To help the children gain knowledge and understanding by using resources.
+To provide a comfortable space to explore and read books with teachers.

-Skills: Listening, speaking, reading, phonological awareness, alphabetical awareness, heuristic language, provide and inquire information, turn taking.
+Skills: Listening, speaking, reading, phonological awareness, alphabetical awareness, heuristic language, give and ask for information, turn taking.

 **Materials: Hollow blocks and unit blocks.

-Skills: Cooperation, collaboration, creativity, symbolic representation, large and fine motor, spatial concepts, construction skills (building), try out new ideas
+Skills: Cooperation, collaboration, creativity, symbolic representation, large and fine motor, spatial concepts, construction skills (building), try out new ideas, turn taking, social skills

 Rationale: To provide children opportunities to engage in activities that challenge their physical skills including pushing, running, climbing, and jumping.
-To facilitate activities that promote usage of snow and ice.
 To encourage social interactions, collaboration, and turn taking.
-To incorporate color outside by adding hidden colored ice cubes to encourage problem solving when searching, finding, and obtaining the objects.
-To continue exploring the concept of "treasure hunting".
+To provide opportunities for pretend play and role play using the vehicles.

-Skills: Fine and large motor, body manipulation, physical fitness, hand-eye coordination, cause and effect, turn-taking, observation, collaboration.
+Skills: Fine and large motor, body manipulation, physical fitness, hand-eye coordination, cause and effect, turn-taking, observation, collaboration, role play

-Skills: Attention span, attending and orienting, respect for one another, following directions, self-regulation, sharing ideas.
+Skills: Attention span, attending and orienting, respect for one another, following directions.

-Skills: Creative expression and movement, mathematical concepts (beats and patterns), imitation, call and answer, communication, fine motor.
+Skills: Creative expression and movement, mathematical concepts (beats and patterns), imitation, call and answer, communication, variants of volume